-Improvement in calculation of liability adequacy test of non-life premium was carried out as of 31 December, 2013.
-The calculation effective as of 31 December, 2012 was based on the combined loss ratio for each insurance segment.
-The calculation used only accounting values.
-The newly introduced calculation which has been effective since 31 December, 2013, takes into account the best estimate of future payouts including a security markup; it also takes into account overall risk that stems from concluded contracts regardless of accounting method for premium.
+The calculation takes into account the best estimate of future payouts including a security markup; it also takes into account overall risk that stems from concluded contracts regardless of accounting method for premium.
 Result of the test is assessed together with all risks from non-life insurance.

-For more details see Note 32(a).
+For more details see Note 30(a).